 It tastes delicious; however, we were told that a human would not be able to survive long-term drinking the creek water because it lacks the minerals that humans need to survive that typically accompany what we consider “spring water.”

 Protip: Bring a mug or other vessel to dip into the lagoon and drink the water.

-I marveled at the size of the glacier and we were only experiencing a small section of the surface area.
+I marveled at the glacier’s size, and we were only experiencing a small section of the surface area.

-Below is a photo I took of a tour group that arrived before we did.
+Below is a photo of a tour group that arrived before we did.
 Humans are tiny ants on the glacier.

 The trek ended with a shot of whisky on the glacier.
 I declined the shot.
 Peter took his shot and said, “That was gross.”